 |Cost||Higher cost (due to lab fees)||More economical|

-The treatment time between the 2 isn't very different overall, despite what most people believe about Invisalign taking longer.
+The treatment time between the two is not very different overall, despite what most people believe about Invisalign taking longer.

 Conversely, the wires used with traditional braces will start working right away once the brackets are cemented onto your teeth.
 Teeth alignment occurs first, followed by the closing of spaces.
 Some patients see an improvement in their alignment by the next visit!

-If you've had friends who told you that their Invisalign treatment took much longer, it's likely because they were not very obedient with following their dentist's instructions!
-What I've found in my patients is that after the novelty wears off, people tend to get lazier with their aligners wear.
-Their teeth then don't move as well as before, which results in the need for additional aligners and treatment time.
+If you have had friends who told you that their Invisalign treatment took much longer, it is likely because they were not very obedient with following their dentist's instructions!
+What I have found in my patients is that after the novelty wears off, people tend to get lazier with their aligner wear.
+Their teeth then do not move as well as before, which results in the need for additional aligners and treatment time.